David-Durst/embeddedHaskellAetherling/theory/Types.md

 ![TSeq 2 0 (TSeq 3 1 Int) Table](other_diagrams/types/seq2seq3/tseq20tseq31_table.png "TSeq 2 0 (TSeq 3 1 Int) Table")

 ## TSeq of SSeq
-The above `Seq 2 (Seq 3 Int)` can be converted into a `TSeq 2 1 (SSeq 3 Int)` with six integers on eight clock cycle.
+The above `Seq 2 (Seq 3 Int)` can be converted into a `TSeq 2 1 (SSeq 3 Int)` with six integers on three clock cycle.

 The nested, Aetherling structure diagram shows an outer `TSeq 2 1` where each valid element is a `SSeq 3 Int`.
-Since the time of `SSeq 3 Int` is one clock, each period `TSeq 2 1` takes one clock.
+Since the time of `SSeq 3 Int` is one clock, each period of `TSeq 2 1` takes one clock.
 Therefore, the `TSeq 2 1 (SSeq 3 Int)` takes 3 total clocks.

 ![TSeq 2 1 (SSeq 3 Int)](other_diagrams/types/seq2seq3/tseq21sseq3.png "TSeq 2 1 (SSeq 3 Int)")